Win Rate vs Profitability: Why They're Not the Same

 Is a high win rate good or bad in trading?

-A high win rate is neither good nor bad on its own, because it ignores how large your wins and losses are.
-A 90% win rate can still lose money if the occasional loss is far bigger than the typical win.
-What matters is expectancy, which combines win rate with average win and average loss size.
+A high win rate is neither good nor bad by itself, because it ignores the size of wins and losses.
+A claimed 90% win rate can still produce negative expectancy if the rare loss is far larger than the typical win.
+What matters is how win rate combines with average win and average loss to produce expectancy — and whether expectancy remains positive after trading costs.

 What is a good expectancy for a trading strategy?

-There is no single universal target, but expectancy needs to be positive after trading costs and slippage for an approach to make money over time.
-Some traders express it in R, where an expectancy of +0.2R means earning, on average, a fifth of the amount risked per trade.
-Remember it is a long-run average estimated from past data, not a promise about any individual trade.
+There is no universal target, but expectancy needs to be positive after costs for an approach to be sustainable.
+Some frameworks express it in R, where an expectancy of +0.2R means earning, on average, a fifth of the amount risked per trade.
+Remember that expectancy is estimated from past results and carries uncertainty — it is not a promise about any individual trade or future period.

-Can you be profitable with a 40% win rate?
+Can you still be profitable with a 40% win rate?

-Yes, a 40% win rate can still be profitable if your average winning trade is meaningfully larger than your average losing trade.
-For example, winning $300 on average and losing $100 on average at a 40% win rate gives positive expectancy.
-The trade-off is enduring frequent small losses in exchange for fewer, larger wins.
+Yes, a 40% win rate is not automatically a losing outcome — it can be profitable if the average winning trade is meaningfully larger than the average losing trade.
+In an illustrative example — winning $300 on average and losing $100 on average — a 40% win rate produces positive expectancy of +$60 per trade before costs.
+The trade-off is enduring frequent small losses while waiting for less frequent but larger wins.

 Why do strategies with high win rates sometimes blow up?

-High win rates are often achieved by taking small profits quickly while letting losing trades run without a firm stop, hoping they recover.
-That keeps the percentage of winners high but allows rare, oversized losses that can erase many small wins at once.
-Without controlled losses relative to wins, a beautiful win rate can mask negative expectancy.
+High win rates are often achieved by taking small profits quickly while letting losing trades run without a firm stop.
+That structure keeps the percentage of winners high but allows occasional oversized losses that can erase many small wins at once.
+Without controlled losses relative to wins, a high win rate can mask negative expectancy that only becomes visible when the larger losses arrive.

 How does risk-reward relate to expectancy?

 Risk-reward describes the ratio between your average win and your average loss, and it is one of the two main inputs to expectancy alongside win rate.
-A larger average win relative to average loss can make even a low win rate profitable.
-Consistent position sizing and stop-losses keep that ratio stable so your expectancy estimate stays realistic.
+A larger average win relative to average loss can make a low win rate still profitable.
+Consistent position sizing and stop-losses keep that ratio predictable over time, which keeps your expectancy estimate grounded in reality.